Micronesian Games

 The Micronesian Games (or Micro Games, MicroGames) are a quadrennial international multi-sport event within the Micronesian region.
 The Games were first held in 1969 in Saipan (Northern Mariana Islands).
 The 2010 Micronesian Games were initially due to be held in Majuro (Marshall Islands), until the hosts withdrew.
 The 2010 Games were hosted by Palau.
-The Federated States of Micronesia won the bidding to host the 2014 Micronesian Games in Pohnpei State, and later won again against CNMI for the 2018 Micronesian Games to be held in Yap State.
+The Federated States of Micronesia won the bidding to host the 2014 Micronesian Games in Pohnpei State, and later won again against CNMI for the 2018 Micronesian Games, held in Yap State.

 History

 After the inaugural 1969 edition, the Games were supposed to be a regular event.
 However, the second edition did not take place until 1990.
 Since then, the Games have been held every four years without fail.

+However, after the 2018 Micronesian Games in Yap State, the Republic of the Marshall Islands was set to host the 10th edition of the Micronesian Games in Majuro; but due to the COVID-19 pandemic the Majuro MicroGames was pushed back to 2023.
+Following a May 23 virtual meeting of the Micronesian Games Council, the 10th MicroGames was moved to June 15–24, 2024 in Majuro.